hatakkey/MAG-cups/README.md

 ### **4. Open5GS**
 - Open5GS provides the 5G core network, including key components such as AMF, NRF, UDM,UDR, AUSF, NSSF,BSF and PCF
-  - This lab initiates the above elements using the pre-defined script:./start_open5gs.sh and ./stop_open5gs.sh
+  - This lab initiates the above elements using the pre-defined script ./start_open5gs.sh and ./stop_open5gs.sh

 ### **5. UERANSIM**
 - UERANSIM simulates the gNB (5G base station) and UE (User Equipment), enabling the simulation of the 5G Radio Access Network (RAN).
-  - This LAB initiates a single or 10 ipv4v6 5G FWA session(s) using pre-defined scripts: ./start_5g_cups_10IMSI.sh or ./start_5g_cups.sh and ./stop_5g_cups.sh
+  - This LAB initiates a single or 10 dual-stack 5G FWA session(s) using pre-defined scripts ./start_5g_cups_10IMSI.sh or ./start_5g_cups.sh and ./stop_5g_cups.sh

 ### LAB Prerequisites